 Fear traveled through my veins.
 My heart hammered inside my chest like a drum.
 The thoughts inside my head accelerated and I needed them to slow down so I could process what I just read and breathe.
 I felt like I was gasping for air and any second I'd blackout.
-I placed my hand in my chest and forced a few deep breathes and reads the message again and realized this was real.
+I placed my hand on my chest and forced a few deep breaths and read the message again and realized this was real.

-I was determined to meet this person. didn't care about my safety or anything at that moment.
+I was determined to meet this person.
+I didn't care about my safety or anything at that moment.
 I just wanted my daughter back.
 I put my seatbelt on and put Avery's Range Rover in reverse and pulled off.
 I saw Avery running toward me.
-With another deep sigh, I put on a stoic expression so he would see the turmoil that was brewing inside.
+With another deep sigh, I put on a stoic expression, so he wouldn't see the turmoil that was brewing inside.

 "Blaire!
 Blaire!
 Where are you going?!" he yelled.